awaregroup/IIALab/labs/Lab05.md

 ### 1.1 - Capture training images

-1. Plug the USB camera into your development PC.
 1. Using the Camera app on your development PC, take at least 5 pictures each of your objects.
     * Store these pictures on your computer.
     * Organize all the photos for each object into a folder named for this object - this will make them easier to upload.